 Unfortunately, "proprietary" means the blend is mine, it's top secret, and I'd have to charge you big bucks for it.
 Well, more truthfully, I've never actually written down the exact proportions.
 All I can say is, mix and match them on your own and come up with your own proprietary spice blend.
 That's what makes cooking fun!

 The spices.
 Let your preference and imagination be your guides.
+(A free hint: Use more salt than the other ones.)

-spices.
-Gently press the mix into the fish meat with your hand
+Liberally season the salmon filet with your proprietary blend of spices.
+Gently press the mix into the fish meat with your hand and let it rest while you get the grill ready.

 The tricky parts of this recipe involves heat and cooking time as it's harder to control those things in a charcoal grill.
 If done correctly, however, the results can be so much more awesome than salmon cooked in an oven.
 Just don't overcook it.
 I'll repeat that: DON'T OVERCOOK IT!
 Like a good steak, grilled salmon should be served medium-rare.